top of page

 At the age of about 16 Joe illegally emigrated from Sicily to New York, in 1903, where he associated with the Black Hand gangs (early groups of extortionists who had immigrated from Sicily & Italy) and other Italian criminals, and was involved in a range of criminal activities.

 By the 1920's, he had an established criminal career, and began creating a power play whereby he would earn a large profit percentage from various families and have control over the majority of Italian-run rackets in New York.
-This plan would set him up to become the boss of what is now know as the Genovese family.
-He was head of the Genovese crime family from 1922 until his assassination in 1931.

 Joe "The Boss" was known for his violence and brutality, after earning his place at the top of the family he had to maintain his authority.
 However, he had competition boss Salvatore D'Aquila from the now Gambino family (at this time it was known as the D'Aquila family) who also wanted power over the crime families.